I FOUND DANIELLE STEEL IN THE HOLLYWOOD HILLS

 We locked the car and walked up to a salmon pink stucco home with arched doorways and a pantile roof.
 Two security guards were standing near a pile of leather purses and paper bags on the ground.
 “No bags allowed inside,” they said.

 A young woman with a severe black bob, gray blazer, and teeteringly high flip-flop heels entered the house and we followed her inside.
-All the calm of the Hollywood Hills disappeared as frantic people shuffled around each other in the cramped foyer.
-Furniture and noise was rubbing the walls; no one was actually moving.
+All the calm of the Hollywood Hills disappeared as people shimmied around each other in the cramped foyer.

 “If these people would just MOVE, I could get this out of here,” a woman shouted, trying to navigate a credenza through a doorway.
 Not once had she asked anybody if she could get through.
-The second she spoke, the crowd began to inch apart for her.
-This would only happen in a city where nobody has to take the subway, I think.
-The lack of public transit in Los Angeles makes people ridiculously accommodating yet ridiculously closed off.
-They don’t know how to start a conversation but can keep one going.
+The second she spoke, the crowd began to part for her.
+This would only happen in a city where nobody has to take the subway.
+The lack of public transit in Los Angeles makes people ridiculously accommodating yet ridiculously reluctant to start a conversation.

 Philosophy For Party Girls is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

 That morning, Meryn had roused me awake from her couch and told me to get in her car.
 We were going to the estate sale of big Hollywood agent who used to represent Steve McQueen.
 The estate sale listing promised Turkish rugs, autographed glamour shots of Cary Grant and a room full of vintage clothes.
 Estate sales are Meryn’s football.
+She has an app that pings her whenever there’s a new estate sale in L.A.
+County.
 Her home is strewn with wooden chairs and glass baubles from every antique corner of the planet.
-She even has an app that pings her when there’s a new estate sale in Los Angeles.

 Up the wooden staircase, there was an entire room filled with clothes.
 Half of the space was metal racks with hand-stitched suede coats from the ‘70s and Calvin Klein blazers.
 The other half was women: a woman with bangs and a brown suede vest; a woman in leggings and a sports bra; a woman in a leather jacket and a hangover.
 (Me.
 That last one was me.)